![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 We continued our slow and careful trek along the little ridge road for a ways, until it finally petered out.

-At that point I set out on foot to scout ahead a little.
-Mainly to see if we'd just hit a bad spot and the road continued on somewhere, maybe in another direction.
+At that point I set out on foot again to scout ahead a little.
+Mainly to see if we'd just hit a bad spot, and the road continued on somewhere, maybe in another direction.
 But it didn't.
 So we'd have to make our own way.

-It was beginning to get dark then, but I figured I'd at least survey the territory a little to have something to think about overnight, if nothing else.
+It was beginning to get dark then, but I figured I'd at least survey the territory a little, to have something to think about overnight, if nothing else.

-Considering this was pretty much a desolate wilderness, the noise was coming from a group of some kind, and behind and below me led nowhere but to the spot Shadow and I'd landed from our great fall, I was pretty sure the search and whatever mission on the part of our attackers had now begun.
+Considering this was pretty much a desolate wilderness, the noise was coming from a group of some kind, and behind and below me led nowhere but to the spot Shadow and I had landed from our great fall, I was pretty sure the search and whatever mission on the part of our attackers had now begun.

 But in general we'd followed the terrain course most conducive to a street car making its way back to civilization.
 And anyone following us would be easily led by the same constraints.
 Damn!

 I couldn't tell how far away the noise-makers were.
-But so far as I was concerned they were too damn close if I could hear them.
+But so far as I was concerned, they were too damn close if I could hear them.

-Luckily most such bunches would stop and make camp for the night.
-Unfortunately that meant Shadow and I should continue moving overnight, if at all possible.
+Luckily, most such bunches would stop and make camp for the night.
+Unfortunately, that meant Shadow and I should continue moving overnight, if at all possible.

 Damn.
-I'd been looking forward to some sleep.
-I ached all over from the massive body tense-up I'd experienced during the fall, as well as was fatigued from the unusual duties of the past day.
+I'd been looking forward to some sleep!
+I ached all over from the massive full body muscular contraction I'd experienced during the fall, as well as was fatigued from the unusual duties of the past day.
+But letting myself get caught was not an option here.

 I figured I'd better capitalize on the last light of the setting sun to determine a new direction for us, and so continued my on-foot survey.

 Man!
-The ascent looked much more intimidating now that we were at its bottom looking up.
+The ascent looked much more intimidating, now that we were at its bottom looking up.

 Nope.
 This climb would have to be slow and careful.